nxext/nx-extensions/docs/docs/capacitor/overview.md

 To learn more about Capacitor, visit https://capacitorjs.com/docs

 Updates to `@nxext/capacitor` will include migrations that will update the dependencies included with this plugin, as well as any code migrations if possible.
-For more information on how to properly upgrade this plugin, visit the [upgrades](../nxext/upgrades) documentation.